gobolinux/Documentation/content/latest/How-tos/Manual-Compile.md

 See also: [Advanced → Steps of the compile process]({{%relref Steps-of-the-Compile-process %}})

+> [!NOTE]
-{{% notice note %}} If you use a local tarball, be sure to have the tarball placed at `/Data/Compile/Archives`.
-Also make sure you know whether you have a recipe locally or not, if you ie do not have access to the www on that machine.
+> If you use a local tarball, be sure to have the tarball
+> placed at `/Data/Compile/Archives`.
+Also make sure you know whether you have a
+> recipe locally or not, if you ie do not have access to the www on that machine.
-{{% /notice %}}

 I'm using dosbox from CVS as an example here.